venkat-2006/Food-X/README.md

 React.js

 CSS / Tailwind

-Context API / Redux (for state management)
+Context API (for state management)

-Backend

-Node.js

-Express.js

-MongoDB (for storing users, menu items, and orders)
+🚀 Future Enhancements

+Food-X will be upgraded into a full-stack MERN application with:

+👤 User Authentication (Sign up, Log in, Sessions)

+🧾 Online Orders & Checkout

+⚡ Backend APIs with Node.js + Express.js

+🗄️ Database support with MongoDB